alttch/eva3/doc/tutorial/tut_uc.rst

     uc-cmd create_unit -i ve -g ventilation -y # external

-As far as both ventilation systems are connected via the same relay, and it display the states of all ports at once, let's create a multiupdate for updating their status with a single command:
+As far as both ventilation systems are connected via the same relay, and it displays the states of all ports at once, let's create a multiupdate for updating their status with a single command:

 .. code-block:: bash